pantrypoints/sp/content/en/research/countries/china/xi/chapter-05b.md

 3. advanced concepts proven by development practice

-Since the 18th National Congress of the Communist Party of China, in the face of the new normal of China's economic development, the transition period of world economic development, and the new development pattern of new breakthroughs in the development of world science and technology, the Party Central Committee with Comrade Xi Jinping as the core has adhered to the new
+Since the 18th National Congress of the CCP, in the face of the new normal of China's economic development, the transition period of world economic development, and the new development pattern of new breakthroughs in the development of world science and technology, the Party Central Committee with Comrade Xi Jinping as the core has adhered to the new